sirasmu/skills-that-matter/README.md

 * C - I just really like C. I honestly don't really feel attracted to object oriented languges after I started working with C. There is minimal magic going on behind the scenes.
 It is just sort of beautiful and does not seem bloated.
 * Python - Seems interesting.
 I have written a few small Python programs, but I do not feel like I am knowledgeable
+* C# - A powerfull tool.
+I should become better at .NET
 * Bash - Honestly I just want to learn more about shell scripts
 * GO - I know nothing, but it seems interesting
 * Rust - Heard well of it.
 Probably something I should look into when I am more experienced